tumaer/SciML/_sources/lecture/cc-1-linear.md

 \end{aligned}
 $$

-**This is the same result as minimizing $J(\vartheta)$ from before.** Interestingly enough, the Gaussian i.i.d. noise used in the maximum likelihood epproach is entirely independent of $\sigma^{2}$.
+**This is the same result as minimizing $J(\vartheta)$ from before.** Interestingly enough, the Gaussian i.i.d. noise used in the maximum likelihood approach is entirely independent of $\sigma^{2}$.

 > Least squares method (LMS), as well as maximum likelihood regression as above are **parametric learning** algorithms.

 > If the number of parameters is **not** known beforehand, then the algorithms become **non-parametric** learning algorithms.

 Can maximum likelihood estimation (MLE) be made more non-parametric?
-Following intuition the linear MLE, as well as the LMS critically depend on the selection of the features, i.e the dimension of the parameter vector $\vartheta$.
-I.e. when the dimension of $\vartheta$ is too low we have a tendency to underfit, where we do not capture some of the structure of our data.
+Following intuition the linear MLE, as well as the LMS critically depends on the selection of the features, i.e the dimension of the parameter vector $\vartheta$.
+I.e. when the dimension of $\vartheta$ is too low we tend to underfit, where we do not capture some of the structure of our data.
 An approach to cope with the problem of underfitting here is to give more weight to new, unseen data $x$.
 E.g. for x, where we want to estimate y:

 $$\hat{\delta}=\operatorname{argmax} \sum_{i=1}^{m} w^{(i)}\left(y^{(i)}-\vartheta^{\top} x^{(i)}\right)^{2}$$